renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `updateArtifacts` (async, optional)

+This function is used to run binaries which in turn then will update files.
+Mostly the functionality is used to indirectly update lock files.

+In case of directly updating dependencies in lock files use `updateLockedDependency` instead.

-This function triggers:
+`updateArtifacts` gets triggers:

 - after a dependency update (for a package file), or
 - during `lockfileMaintenance`

-This function is mostly used to directly (or indirectly) update lock files.
-An example of indirectly updating the lock file: running external binaries.

-In case of directly updating dependencies in lock files use `updateLockedDependency` instead.

 ### `updateDependency` (optional)